christo/loquacious/README.md

     * circus variant
 * character from ancient mythology
 * philosopher child
-* buddha
+* buddha kitten (animating animal faces doesn't work on sadtalker)
 * creator clone - self description and explanation of how it works
     * expert on self and how it works
     * can converse in this mode as a general assistant but with identity stuff in system prompt
+    * clone my voice
+    * use my image to drive animation

 ### Deployment Targets

 * dev mode laptop-only
     * use laptop camera, mic, speakers etc.
+* [ ] macos comparison test: chrome, chromium, safari, firefox
+    * camera audio/video capture codec support
+    * consider non-web components for production installation (tradeoffs?)
-* what about full mobile web app with mic & camera?
+* [ ] what about full mobile web app with mic & camera?
+    * [x] basic feasibility - works ok but testing is horrible
+    * [ ] how to get dev console or logs etc. from ios chrome
+    * [ ] might ios safari work better than ios chrome?
+    * [ ] test android chrome
 * specific mic and speaker alternative
 * docker containers with underlying GPU resource detection
 * remote API configuration